 Of all their records, Led Zeppelin’s fourth album, released in late 1971, remains their most admired work.
-From Page’s unimpeachable riffs, through Jones musical invention and Plant’s clarity of vocal to that titanic John Bonham drum sound - Led Zeppelin IV still emits a freshness that belies its age.
+From Jimmy Page’s unimpeachable riffs, through John Paul Jones' musical invention and Robert Plant’s clarity of vocal to that titanic John Bonham drum sound - Led Zeppelin IV still emits a freshness that belies its age.
 Here’s how we ranked its tracks from worst to best…

 8) Four Sticks